Pylons/colander/docs/api.rst

      Represents a required value in colander-related operations.

   .. attribute:: drop

-     Represents a value that will be dropped from the schema if it is missing.
-Passed ass a value to the `missing` keyword argument.
+     Represents a value that will be dropped from the schema if it is missing during *deserialization*.
+Passed as a value to the `missing` keyword argument.